DeLuks2006/DeLuks2006/README.md

 - I started programing in late 2020 and want to learn as much as possible!

 ### What are my interests?
-- Art ( I do art traditionally ) :pencil:
+- Art :pencil:
-- Coding ( more specifically developing games and programs, pentesting / CS ) :computer:
+- Coding ( more specifically developing programs, pentesting / CS ) :computer:
 - Learning stuff in general :book:

 ### What programming languages do I know / want to learn?